The Divine Mercy NOVENA: Day 8 (Easter Friday)

 “That depends on your cooperation efforts.
 If this individual has problems with your behavior, the deal is off,” warned God.

 Satan spurted, sputtered and spasmed.
 He did not love the option; however, his situation was unmanageable.
-Furthermore, he didn’t like his actions called a behavior.
+Furthermore, he didn’t like his actions called a "behavior."

 “I am having my legal eagles draft the contract,” God continued.
 “Again, this soul is off limits.
-The contract has no loopholes.
+This contract has no loopholes.
 If you don’t agree now, the deal is off the table.
 Then, you must deal with your growing union or unions, yourself.”

 "I knew I wasn’t going to like this.
 Yes,” grumbled Satan.